 |By Greg Stobart

-A fourth Champions League semi-final defeat in a row for Jose Mourinho, but the Chelsea manager will surely have no complaints this time.
-His side were totally outclassed here by Atletico Madrid, who played with great speed, quality and were ruthless in front of goal.
+A fourth Champions League semifinal defeat in a row for Jose Mourinho, but the Chelsea manager will surely have no complaints this time.
+His side was totally outclassed here by Atletico Madrid, which played with great speed, quality and was ruthless in front of goal.

-And Arda Turan sealed Atletico's progress into what will be a first final - to be held on May 24 at Estadio da Luz - in the competition between two sides from the same city and ensure Jose Mourinho misses out on a showdown with his former club.
+Arda Turan sealed Atletico's progress into what will be a first final - to take place May 24 at Estadio da Luz - in the competition between two sides from the same city and ensure Jose Mourinho misses out on a showdown with his former club.

-The Portuguese's wait to become the first manager to win the famous trophy for three different clubs goes on, and he will have to hope his side win the Premier League to avoid a trophyless first season back in London.
+The Portuguese's wait to become the first manager to win the famous trophy for three different clubs continues, and he will have to hope his side wins the Premier League to avoid a trophyless first season back in London.

 Koke's cross-shot almost caught Mark Schwarzer out in the early exchanges, though Chelsea replied through David Luiz's audacious overhead kick, which flew narrowly wide.

-The breakthrough finally came nine minutes before half-time as Willian displayed fine close control on the right before Cesar Azpilicueta cut the ball back for the onrushing Torres and his right-foot strike found the net via a slight deflection.
+The breakthrough finally came nine minutes before halftime as Willian displayed fine close control on the right before Cesar Azpilicueta cut the ball back for the onrushing Torres and his right-footed strike found the net via a slight deflection.

-Torres refused to celebrate out of respect for his former club, but Atletico were euphoric a minute before half-time when Adrian capitalised on some hesitant defending to equalise with a scuffed right-foot effort from Juanfran’s cross.
+Torres refused to celebrate out of respect for his former club, but Atletico was euphoric a minute before halftime when Adrian capitalized on some hesitant defending to equalize with a scuffed right-footed effort from Juanfran’s cross.